-Up to six Legion Bridge Fellowships are available in the Boston Area for outstanding graduate students and recent PhDs in Classics or related fields.
-The Fellowship is intended to help transition classicists from academia to commerce in eighteen (18) months by supporting development of marketing, public relations, communications, events, administrative, and other related and unrelated skills useful to both commercial and non-profit enterprises.
-As mutually agreed upon, a single fellowship may include training and opportunities spanning more than one professional area, for example, a single Legion Bridge Fellowship might include work in both marketing and fundraising.
+In the future, the Bridge Fellowship will keep helping classicists transition from academia to commerce in eighteen (18) months by supporting development of marketing, public relations, communications, events, administrative, and other related and unrelated skills useful to both commercial and non-profit enterprises.
+A single fellowship may include training and opportunities spanning more than one professional area, for example, a single Legion Bridge Fellowship might include work in both marketing and fundraising.

 The sponsor enterprises offer learning opportunities and a version of real-world experiences that are designed to help a successful Legion Bridge Fellow obtain a functional job in industry (or nonprofits).
 Specific responsibilities may include (i) creation, administration, and/or management of advertising and marketing via social media and/or traditional channels, (ii) general management, (iii) event planning, (iv) project management, (v) secretarial support, and even (vi) personal assistant / concierge tasks and projects.
 There are multiple work formats available from Part-time/job share (minimum 20 hours per employee) to Full-time (40 hours) to Full-time+ (beyond 40 hours), and each position structure may be customized, as mutually agreeable.
 Positions may also be structured to support family obligations.